 The Apostle’s Creed is the oldest and shortest of the three creeds.
 It is sometimes called the Baptism creed and is often used in worship services where there is no communion.

-The Nicene Creed was developed in response to controversies within the church and is a bit longer.
-This creed includes more information about Jesus and his relationship with the Father, and is often used during worship with the Lord’s Supper.
+The Nicene Creed is a bit longer and was developed in response to controversies within the church.
+It includes more information about Jesus and his relationship with the Father and is often used during worship with the Lord’s Supper.

 What Religion is the Apostle’s Creed?

-The Apostle’s creed is used in traditional Christian churches throughout the world, including Protestant (Lutheran, Methodist, Baptist, Episcopalian, Anglican, Orthodox) and Catholic denominations.
+The Apostle’s Creed is used in traditional Christian churches worldwide, including Protestant (Lutheran, Methodist, Baptist, Episcopalian, Anglican, Orthodox) and Catholic denominations.

 Where is the Apostle’s Creed in the Bible?

-The creeds are statements of faith that were written by early Christian leaders as a summary of the Bible’s teachings.
+The creeds are statements of faith written by early Christian leaders to summarize the Bible’s teachings.

 What is the Apostle’s Creed?

-The Apostle’s Creed is the oldest known statement of faith and is a summary of the Apostle’s teaching that was used in the early church.
+The Apostle’s Creed is the oldest known statement of faith.
+It summarizes the Apostles’ teachings used in the early church.

 What are the Words to the Apostles Creed?

-Here are the words to the Apostle’s Creed.
+Here are the words of the Apostle’s Creed.

 I believe in God, the Father almighty,